aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 # 📂 Dataset

-The dataset used in this project is the **Airline Passenger Satisfaction Dataset** available on Kaggle.
+The dataset used in this project is the **Airline Passenger Satisfaction Dataset** from Kaggle.

 Dataset Link: